-* All entries before (>) 10,000 BC (or BCE, Before the Common Era) are in years Before Present (BP).
+* All entries before 10,000 BC (or BCE, Before the Common Era) are in years Before Present (BP).
 Most dates are approximate, or rounded up, and may be adjusted as new discoveries come to light.
 I use the abbreviation ''m" for an estimated date 'millions of years ago'.
 'Mya' is more often used in the literature.

 * For other abbreviations, see end of Chronology.